+Main Plenary issue: information on the data purge alert procedure.

 WGCV Chair Albrecht von Bargen (DLR) provided an update on a number of WGCV activities, including updates on the structure of the group, outcomes from the most recent meeting in May 2015, the status of deliverables, and future events and outlook.